FelixOnline/v2/content/articles/2016-1-29-is-crossrail-2-coming-to-kensington.md

 subtitle: >
   Local bosses publicly back plans to bring new rail link to the King’s Road
 date: "2016-01-29 08:44:56 +0000"

 # Attributes from Felix Online V1
 id: "5834"
 old_path: /news/5834/is-crossrail-2-coming-to-kensington
 aliases:
  - /news/5834/is-crossrail-2-coming-to-kensington
+imported: true
+comments:
+ - Interesting that neither Imperial College Harrods nor Natural History Museum are close to the proposed new Crossrail station in Chelsea  Imperial College is a mile away and Harrods is closer to Victoria Crossrail station than to the proposed one in Kings Road  I guess they had to go to Knightsbridge to find supporters of a station that has minimal local support

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true